 Frequently Asked Questions (FAQ)

-Foam can cause a range of boiler problems including inaccurate water level readings, boiler water carryover, wet steam, and deposits on turbine blades and boiler tubes.
+Foam can cause a range of boiler steam boiler problems including inaccurate water level readings, boiler water carryover, wet steam, and deposits on turbine blades and boiler tubes.
 These issues reduce system reliability and increase maintenance needs.

 2. How does reducing surface tension help prevent foaming?